AlainDevs/Firefox_speech/README.md

    - Navigate to "APIs & Services" > "Library"
    - Search for "Cloud Text-to-Speech API"
    - Click on it and press "Enable"
-   - **Important**: Ensure your project has access to Chirp 3 HD voices (available in global, us, eu, asia-southeast1 regions)
+   - **Note**: Both Chirp 3 HD and Gemini-TTS are available in supported regions
 4. Create an API key:
    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "API Key"